-Just when we thought Apple forgot about the Mac mini, the company swept us off our feet with a stunning return to form late last year, alongside the new MacBook Air.
-The new Mac mini was so impressive that we’re already eagerly anticipating a Mac mini 2019.
+Just when we thought that Apple has forgotten about the Mac mini, the company swept us off our feet with a stunning return to form late last year, alongside the new MacBook Air.
+In fact, that new Mac mini was so impressive that we’re already eagerly anticipating a Mac mini 2019.

-The Mac mini 2018 brings high-end performance, even at its base configuration, with 8th generation Intel processors – and is able to keep up with the intense demands of users.
-The computer also has an abundance of ports for connectivity and a decent thermal architecture to keep temperatures under control.
+Even at its base configuration, the Mac mini 2018 brings high performance, as it features desktop-class 8th-generation Intel Coffee Lake processors to keep up with intense workloads.
+The miniature Mac also has a ton of ports for connectivity, as well as a decent thermalk architecture to keep temperatures under control.

 Cut to the chase

 - What is it?
 The next Mac Mini computer

 - When is it out?
 October 2019, if at all

 - What will it cost?
 Possibly starting around $799 (£799, AU$1,249)

 It took Apple four years to release the 2018 update, so it’s hard to know if it will release a Mac mini in 2019 at all.
 In fact, we may have to wait until a new MacBook Air or Mac Pro refresh.
 Still, if a new Mac mini does release this year, it probably won’t happen until October, when it typically reveals new Mac releases.

 At least that’s how it played out last year, when the company broke the news of the Mac Mini 2018 at the Apple Event in late October, with the mini desktop hitting the shelves a few days later in November.